-Table 2.1 shows the naming convention used for a selected file in the 1-year data directory (for 2021).
-In the file name, "acsdt1y" refers to the ACS 1-year Detailed Tables, "2021" refers to the data collection year, and "b01001" refers to the table ID.
+Under the new table-based format, the ACS Summary File is organized by individual Detailed Tables that can be downloaded separately.
+Each data file contains estimates and margins of error (MOEs) for all available geographies.
+Figure 2.3 lists a compressed file of the entire dataset.
+Table 2.1 lists the naming convention used for a selected file in the 1-year data directory (for 2021).
+The file name, "acsdt1y," refers to the ACS 1-year Detailed Tables; "2021" refers to the data collection year; and "b01001" refers to the table ID.